![]() |

 notion that they were descended from Dan, son of Israel, after whom the Don

-River was named.
-The Don Cossacks are to be disntinguished from Cossacks in general.
+River was named (Casdoi).
+This only applies to a few isolated families amongst the Don Cossacks who on the whole have always been anti-Semitic.
 The Alans were a people who had lived to the north of the

 Caspian Sea then moved to the Caucasus area and north of it.
 Previously

-in the time of Attilla, and before then (i.e. in the 400s CE), a section
+in the time of Attila, and before then (i.e. in the 400s CE), a section

 of the Alans had gone westward.
 They settled in areas of Gaul, especially